sungmkim93/CES-2019/Day02/Day02.md

 <img src="img/ChipoloDot.JPG" width="400" />

 ### PROTECTIONNECT (made by PROTECTO) [Sustainability and Eco-Design]
-The smart cover PROTECTIONNECT protecs and insuates water meters against freezing to   (-11.2°F − 32) × 5/9 = -24°C ans is fitted with connected technology controlled with a mobile application that allow a real-time monitoring and water leaks detection whenever it occured in housing.
+The smart cover PROTECTIONNECT protecs and insuates water meters against freezing to   (-11.2°F − 32) × 5/9 = -24°C ans is fitted with connected technology controlled with a mobile application that allow a real-time monitoring and water leaks detection whenever it occured in housing.<br>
 <img src="img/PROTECTIONNECT.JPG" width="400" />

 ### Smart Juicer (made by Kuvings)  and SmartButton